Graduate Assistant Handbook

 During their graduate career at Northern Michigan University, some students will conduct research as a part of their thesis work.
 Students conducting experiments involving human subjects must complete a Human Subjects Research Review Committee (HSRRC) application prior to beginning the research.
 The student cannot proceed with that research project until they have received approval from the HSRRC.
 Similarly, graduate students who conduct research involving vertebrate animals must submit an application to the Northern Michigan University Institutional Animal Care and Use Committee (IACUC) prior to the conduct of their research, and must receive approval of the proposed project before beginning their research.
 Note that ALL graduate students who have utilized human or animal subjects in their thesis research project must submit a copy of the HSRRC or IACUC approval form with their thesis, or the thesis will not be approved by the dean of Graduate Studies and Research.

-E. Laptop Computers Over the Summer
+E. Mobile Device Over the Summer

 F. Failure to Meet Assigned Responsibilities